ttaubert/octoblog/_drafts/verified-binary-multiplication-for-ghash.markdown

 {% endraw %}
 {% endcodeblock %}

 We use two instances of the same spec to prove correctness of `bmul32()` and `bmul64()` sequentially.
-The latter will usually take a few minutes to yield results.
+The latter should take a lot longer before yielding results.

 {% codeblock lang:text %}
 $ saw bmul.saw